aimms/documentation/webui/status-bar.rst

 This section describes various tasks related to the application status bar.

-.. important:: Status Bar is available in software versions from AIMMS 4.70 onwards as part of Experimental Features.
-Please reach out to User Support on how to enable Experimental Features.
+.. important:: Status Bar is available in software versions from AIMMS 4.70 onwards.

 The Status Bar is used to display custom messages i.e status messages, like the dataset that is currently in use or the connection status to a database to users.
 The Status Bar is displayed in the footer across the application, on all pages.
 These status messages can be updated when necessary or as required.